rstudio/gt/tests/testthat/_snaps/rows_add.md

-# rows can be added to a table with name-value pairs
+# rows_add() allows rows can be added to a table with name-value pairs

     Code
       .